MaastrichtU-CDS/EPND-Glossary/README.md

 az webapp browse --resource-group <group> \
                  --name <web-address>
 ```
+if all went well you should see NocoDB's registration page, mind that the first
+person to sign up will become the super admin

 11. If you wish to delete all resources run the following
 ``` bash